Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 You need good to excellent credit (i.e., a FICO score of 670 or higher) to qualify for a 0% APR card.
 FICO is the dominant consumer credit scoring system, with a score range of 300 to 850.

-You also want to avoid applying for multiple credit accounts and/or loans for about six months before you apply for the 0% interest card.
-Submitting too many card applications within a short period can damage your credit score.
+Try to avoid applying for multiple credit accounts or loans in the six months leading up to applying for a 0% interest card.
+Too many applications in a short timeframe can hurt your credit score.

-Keep old credit card accounts open and use the cards at least once a year.
-This will improve your average account age, a positive FICO factor.
-All these actions can help improve your credit score.
+Keep your old credit card accounts open and try to use them at least once a year.
+This can increase your average account age, which is a key factor in your FICO score.
+These steps can significantly improve your credit score.

 Also, check your three credit reports for mistakes that hurt your credit score.
-Copies of all three credit reports are free at AnnualCreditReport.com, the only federally authorized source.
+Copies of all three credit reports are free at AnnualCreditReport.com, and you can access them as often as weekly.
 You can attempt to fix the errors yourself or hire a credit repair company to do the work for you.
 Your score should quickly rise after you remove incorrect, unverifiable, or outdated derogatory information from your credit report.

-Higher scores resulting from creditworthy behavior may take six months or longer to appear.
-You can also consider using a service such as Experian Boost or RentReport to add some points to your credit score. - Recruit a cosigner: A cosigner is someone with good credit and willing to share responsibility for your credit card payments.
+- Recruit a cosigner: A cosigner is someone with good credit and willing to share responsibility for your credit card payments.
 A cosigner gives you access to a high-quality credit card beyond your reach.
 Paying your bills on time is vital, as you don’t want to jeopardize your relationship with a cosigner.
-Be aware that only two major credit card issuers currently allow cosigners.

 - Get a secured card: In most cases, your credit score is only of secondary importance when you apply for a secured card.
 Your deposit acts as collateral for your credit line, easing default concerns.
 Using a secured card is a proven method of building credit when you consistently pay on time.
 Secured credit cards report your activity to all three major credit bureaus, allowing your timely payments to boost your score over time.

-If you have a 0% intro APR balance transfer card but don’t pay off the entire balance before the end of the introductory period, consider getting a new 0% balance transfer card and moving the remaining balance to it.
+If you have a 0% intro APR balance transfer card and don’t pay off the entire balance before the introductory period ends, think about getting another 0% balance transfer card to move the remaining balance.

 What Happens to My Old Credit Card After a Balance Transfer?